-Process for Assessing Proper Functioning Condition (PFC)11.
-PFC was first developed by the Bureau of Land management, and adopted by all other federal land management agencies.
+Process for Assessing Proper Functioning Condition (PFC).14 PFC, first developed by the Bureau of Land Management, was adopted by all other federal land management agencies.
 It is a qualitative assessment system used to evaluate how the stream is handling the energy flowing through it.
 Assessment is based on hydrology and geomorphology, riparian vegetation, and soils.
 It results in a classification of streams, reach by reach, as exhibiting "proper functioning condition", "functional, but at risk", "nonfunctional", or "unknown".
 Nonfunctional stream reaches are those that lack adequate vegetation, landform, or large wood to dissipate stream energy, indicative that the channel itself or the processes that create, maintain, and connect habitat within such reaches have likely been altered from historic conditions.
-PFC's strength lies in its relatively rapid application.
+The strength of PFC lies in its relatively rapid application.

 Each of the watershed assessment methods described above was developed with specific objectives in mind.
-Despite their differences, they share a common philosophy that:
+Despite their differences, they share a common philosophy that:1